If you’re the first product manager in a business…

 However, there are all sorts of simple best practice checklists and templates that product managers can use to be effective when product management is first introduced.

 Getting the processes right provides the framework that enables product managers to deliver.
 Whilst there’s no single process that’s best practice for all organizations, Product Focus regularly run reviews with clients that provide insight into what would work best in their business.

 These reviews deliver a practical roadmap for the introduction (or improvement) of a product management function.
 Each review uses interviews and a variety of proprietary tools to gain the insights needed.
 One of these tools, the Product Management Lifecycle, is available as an infographic from our website.

 You can use tools like these to discuss the product governance process.
 It can help establish who are involved in decisions to invest in a product, to understand what information they will need to make these decisions and to agree on the logistics of how governance will run.

 Product Management is a high-profile role and a new product manager is going to be under the spotlight and will need to quickly demonstrate their value to the business.
 The best way to ensure they hit the ground running is to get them properly trained.

 Product Focus is the leading product management training company in Europe, so we’d recommend (unsurprisingly) that you consider our public courses or private training.
-Both get excellent feedback and are suitable for new or more experienced in product managers, product marketers and product owners.
+Both get excellent feedback and are suitable for new or more experienced product managers, product marketers, and product owners.
 They’re a great way to get up to speed and to learn best practice tools and approaches.
 We know from our clients that tools learned on the training can quickly be put into practice.

 Product management often gets introduced as small businesses grow or as larger businesses work to become more efficient.
 They know that the economies of scale of the product approach – build once, sell many times – and doing things in repeatable, reusable ways make financial sense to the business.
 Ensuring that product management works well is key to making a business more scalable and profitable.